Thank you for visiting the Official Ninna-ji Temple English blog.

 This blog is currently on hiatus and will not be updated until further notice.

 ※ Prices or other time-sensitive information that appear in posts may no longer be accurate.
-Please verify via the official homepage if necessary.
+Please verify via the official homepage as necessary.

 An action-packed shot from today’s fire training & drill!